Go to the Staff section

 The University Research Ethics Committee meets five times a semester in weeks 0, 3, 6, 9 and 12 plus two extra dates during June and July.

-Applications will be accepted by the UREC administrator on a first come first served basis.
+Applications will be accepted on a first come first served basis.
 The documentation must be complete and signed off by the Faculty/Department or Directorate Research Ethics Officer, three weeks before the meeting date.
-One hard copy should then be sent to Louise Wood, UREC Administrator, Research and Business Development Office, Room BCK1.03, Buckley Building, Headington Campus, by midday two weeks before the meeting date.
+One hard copy should then be sent to Louise Wood, Research Policy Support Officer, Research and Business Development Office, Room BCK1.03, Buckley Building, Headington Campus two weeks before the meeting date.
+A digital copy will be accepted provided the signatures are in place and the application is in one document, multiple documents cannot be accepted.

 Once the limit has been reached, any further applications will be carried forward to the next meeting.